arif-makhdzir/SelfDrivingCarND-P2-TrafficSignClassifier/README.md

 <b>4.
 Describe how, and identify where in your code, you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.</b>

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the 18-19 cell of the ipython notebook.

-To train the model, I used an ....
+To train the model, I used an Adam Optimizer, and the fine tuning of the hyperparameters is described in details in the table below:

 | Learning Rate	| LR Decay | # Epochs | Batch Size | Keep Probability (Dropout) | Training Accuracy | Validation Accuracy | Remark |
 |:------:|:------:| :-------:|:-------:|:------:|:------:|:------:|:------:|